GrapesJS/grapesjs/docs/modules/Components-new.md

-## Define new Component Type
+## Define Custom Component Type

-Now that we know how components work, we can start exploring the process of creating new **Component Types**.
+Now that we know how components work, we can start exploring the process of creating custom **Component Types**.

 <u>The first rule of defining new component types is to place the code inside a plugin</u>.
 This is necessary if you want to load your custom types at the beginning, before any component initialization (eg. a template loaded from DB).
 The plugin is loaded before component fetch (eg. in case of Storage use) so it's a perfect place to define component types.